-Sedia Biosciences Corporation is a U.S.-based healthcare company focused on the development and commercialization of novel diagnostic and epidemiological tests, including the Asante™ HIV-1 Rapid Recency™ Assay.
-The Asanté™ HIV-1 Rapid Recency™ Assay is a single-use point-of-collection immunoassay for distinguishing recent HIV-1 infections from those which are long-term.
-The Rapid Recency™ Assay employs a lateral flow test format, similar to a home pregnancy test, which can deliver results in approximately 20 minutes.
-The company is dedicated to advancing access to medical care by developing innovative and cost-effective diagnostic products enabling expanded testing for infectious diseases.
+Sedia Biosciences Corporation is a healthcare company focused on the development and commercialization of novel diagnostic and epidemiological tests, including the Asanté™ HIV-1 Rapid Recency™ Assay.
+This assay is a single-use, point-of-collection immunoassay for distinguishing recent HIV-1 infections from those which are long-term.
+The assay employs a lateral flow test, similar to a home pregnancy test, which can deliver results in approximately 20 minutes.
+The company is dedicated to advancing access to medical care by developing innovative and cost-effective diagnostic products, enabling expanded testing for infectious diseases.

 Sonivate Medical, Inc.